 Summer Safety for Pets

-Dogs do not have the ability to sweat, therefore if they are left for even a short period of time in a car (windows open or not!), their lives could be in danger.
-With their body temperature normally at 39 degrees Celsius, a dog can only endure temperatures barely over 40 degrees C for a very short time before they suffer from heat-stress, irreparable brain damage or death.
-Please call the OHS emergency line at 613-725-1532 if you see a dog in a car on a hot day.
+Dogs cannot sweat, therefore if they are left for even a short period of time in a car (windows open or not), their lives could be in danger.
+With their body temperature normally at 39 C, a dog can only endure temperatures barely over 40 C for a very short time before they suffer from heat-stress, irreparable brain damage or death.
+Please call Ottawa Police at 911 if you see a dog in a car on a hot day.

 Here are a few other tips to keep your companion animals safe this summer.

-- On hotter days, monitor your pets activity and be careful to not over exert them.
+- On hotter days, monitor your pet’s activity and be careful to not over exert them.
 Watch for signs of heat stress, excessive panting, disorientation, staring or anxious expression and weakness.
-Bring your pet to a cool area, gradually lower your pets temperature by immersing his/her paws in cold water or hosing him/her down and call your veterinarian immediately.
+Bring your pet to a cool area, gradually lower your pet’s temperature by immersing his paws in cold water or hosing him down and call your veterinarian immediately.

-- When the heat and humidity rise, be especially careful with short-nosed dogs (pugs, bull-dogs, etc.) and older animals.
-Exercise your pets in the early morning and/or late evening to avoid the midday heat.
+- When the heat and humidity rise, be especially careful with short-nosed dogs (pugs, bulldogs, etc.) and older animals.
+Exercise your pets in the early morning or late evening to avoid the midday heat.